hydephp/develop/docs/getting-started/console-commands.md

 | `--host=` | [default: "localhost"] |
 | `--port=` | [default: 8080]        |

-## `validate`

-Run a series of tests to validate your setup and help you optimize your site.
+## Run a series of tests to validate your setup and help you optimize your site.

 ```bash